Hube2/acf-options-page-adder/readme.txt

 == Description ==

-This is an add on plugin for Advanced Custom Fields (ACF) 5
+This is an add on plugin for Advanced Custom Fields (ACF) 5 + the Options Page Add On (or ACF Pro).
-*** This plugin will not provide any functionality unless ACF 5 and the Options Page Add On (or ACF5 Pro) is installed ***
+***This plugin will not provide any functionality unless ACF 5 and the Options Page Add On (or ACF5 Pro) is installed***

 This plugin provides an admin interface for adding options pages in ACF including all options for ACF options pages.
 Most options are selectable, for example the menu location, capability and where to save